-If VAT ID Validation is enabled, after registration each customer is prompted to enter the VAT ID number.
-However only those who are registered VAT customers are expected to complete the field.
+If VAT ID Validation is enabled, after registration each customer is proposed to enter the VAT ID number.
+However only those who are registered VAT customers are expected to fill this field.

 After a customer specifies the VAT number and other address fields, and chooses to save, the system saves the address and sends the VAT ID validation request to the European Commission server.
 According to the results of the validation, one of the default groups is assigned to a customer.
-This group can be changed if a customer or an administrator changes the VAT ID of the default address, or changes the entire default address.
-In some cases, the group is temporarily changed during checkout by emulating a group change.
+This group can be changed if a customer or an administrator changes the VAT ID of the default address or changes the whole default address.
+The group can be temporarily changed (group change will be emulated) in some cases during one-page checkout.

 If a customer’s VAT validation is performed during checkout, the VAT request identifier and VAT request date are saved in the Comments History section of the order.